JoeMburu/EventEase-App/README.md

 ## Overview

-FreeFido is an social media and booking app for a private dog park.
+Eventease is webinar events management abd booking app to help the intended webinar presenter to organise his events, such as creating new events, updating events, and even deleting events.
+On the other handsfor the users to see and browse through., select desired event.
+The users in addition will also , book for it   is an social media and booking app for a private dog park.
 Users are invited to:

 - Join the FreeFido community
 - Create their own profiles